fboender/sec-tools/README.md

     }

 The gather script generally provide options for additional filtering and manual annotations of gathered information.
+Reports to convert the JSON output to HTML are provided in the `reports` directory

 For more information, check out the [manual pages](docs/man).